-Even as more people become fully vaccinated against COVID-19, testing is still a crucial measure in curbing the spread of SARS-CoV-2, the novel coronavirus.
+Even as more people become fully vaccinated against COVID-19, testing is still a crucial measure in curbing the spread of the novel coronavirus.

 "Testing is important for us to be able to have public health measures to prevent people from being infected in the first place," says Lisa McFarlane, PhD, director of laboratory services at Atlantic Health System in New Jersey.